linesd/SSGPR/README.md

     linesearches performed.
 ```

 - Make predictions on new data with the predict method.
 Predict returns the predictive mean and standard deviation.
-Predict also has the option to return num_samples samples drawn from the posterior distribution over the model parameters.
+Predict also has the option to return `num_samples` samples drawn from the posterior distribution over the model parameters.

 `mu, stddev, f_post = ssgpr.predict(Xs, sample_posterior=False, num_samples=1)`

 ```
 Predict on new inputs with the posterior predictive.

+If sample_posterior is True, predict returns mu, stddev and f_post.
+If sample_posterior is False, predict returns mu and stddev.

 Parameters
 ----------